-2.1 Global Fund-specific terminology
+Global Fund-specific terminology

-Programme (Grant) End Date: The date the grant ends, according to Global Fund timelines.
-On this date, the programme is programmatically closed, and all programme activities are to be stopped.
+Programme End Date: The date the grant ends, according to Global Fund timelines.
+On this date, the programme is programmatically closed and all programme activities are to be stopped.

-Grant Closure Date: Typically, six to nine months after the programme (grant) end date, this date is when all grant commitments to the Global Fund have been fulfilled, including any refunds, all cash and non-cash assets have been accounted for, and the reporting requirements to the Global Fund have been fulfilled.
+Grant Closure Date: Typically six to nine months after the programme end date, this date is when all grant commitments to the Global Fund have been fulfilled, including any refunds, all cash and non-cash assets have been accounted for, and the reporting requirements to the Global Fund have been fulfilled.

-According to the agreed terminology in the Global Fund-UNDP templates, the period between the programme (grant) end date and the grant closure date is referred to as the 'grant closure period'.
+According to the agreed terminology in the Global Fund-UNDP templates, the period between the programme end date and the grant closure date is referred to as the 'grant closure period'.

-2.2 UNDP Atlas/Quantum-specific terminology
+UNDP/Atlas-specific terminology

-Operational Completion: A project is operationally complete when the final UNDP-financed inputs have been recorded in Atlas/Quantum and the related activities completed.
-Under Global Fund-financed projects, operational completion will occur during the grant closure Period (once all POs are closed) or by the grant closure date.
+Operational Completion: A project is operationally complete when the final UNDP-financed inputs have been recorded in Atlas and the related activities completed.
+Under Global Fund-financed projects, operational completion will occur during the grant closure Period or by the grant closure date.

 No further financial commitment can be made after the project is operationally closed.
-Technically, payments can be processed after the grant closure date in Atlas/Quantum; however, UNDP should ensure that no further payments - of any kind - should be processed after the grant closure date.
+Technically, payments can be processed after the grant closure date in Atlas; however, UNDP should ensure that no further payments - of any kind - should be processed after the grant closure date.
 General Management Support (GMS) could possibly be the only exception that could be charged to the grant as expenses after the grant closure date.
-At the same time, these GMS charges should be accounted and reported to the Global Fund in the Financial Closure Report.

-Financial Completion: Financial Completion in Atlas/Quantum will occur once any unspent balances have been refunded to the Global Fund and the Global Fund Grant Closure Letter has been received and acknowledged
+Financial Completion: Financial Completion in Atlas will occur once any unspent balances have been refunded to the Global Fund two months after the Certified Financial Statement has been issued for the year of the grant closure date and the Global Fund Grant Closure Letter has been received and acknowledged